varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

+..
+Varnish Cache Course
 The Varnish Book is designed to be used as training material under a Varnish Plus course taught by a certified instructor.
 Under a course, the instructor guides you and selects the relevant chapters to learn.
 If you use the book as self-instructional tutorial, it is recommended to complete the Fast Track of the chapter you want to read.

+..
+Excercises
 There are almost always many ways to do an exercise.
 The solutions provided in this book or by your instructor are not necessarily better than your own.

+.. man pages and help commands
+Most commands contains a reference manual that is accessible through the manual page command ``man``.
+For example, you can issue ``man varnishd`` to get detailed information about the Varnish daemon command.
+Some commands have a help option to print the usage of the command.
+For example, ``varnishlog -h`` prints the usage of the command, and lists its options with a short description of them.

+..
+Installation required
 To complete this book, you need the following installation:

 - Varnish Cache Plus  4.0 or later
 - TODO
 - TODO

+.. formats
 The book is written with different formatting conventions.
 Varnish Configuration Language (VCL) text is in verbatim mode.

 ..
 TODO
 Important notes and tips are stated inside boxes throughout the book.

+..
+Ask for help
 This book is meant to be understandable to everyone who takes a Varnish Plus course and has the required skills.
 If you find something unclear, don't be shy and blame yourself, ask your instructor for help.
 You can also contact the Varnish open source community at https://varnish-cache.org.